st0rm47/College/Web_Technology/Notes/PHP/Readme.md

     ?>
     ```
     - In the above example, we updated data in the `users` table using form data.
-    - We checked if the form is submitted and accessed the form data using the `$_POST` superglobal array.
+    - We first get the  id of the record to be updated from the URL and fetch the existing data from the table to display in the form.
-    - The SQL command to update data in the table is executed using the `mysqli_query()` function.
+    - We accessed the form data using the `$_POST` superglobal array and executed the SQL command to update data in the table using the `mysqli_query()` function.
+    - The `UPDATE` SQL command is used to modify existing records in a table.

 ---